MonochromeCMS/monochrome-api-postgres/README.md

 # Monochrome

+> **WARNING:** This api has been deprecated in favor of (monochrome-api)[https://github.com/MonochromeCMS/monochrome-api] which supports Postgres among other database and file storage providers.

 Monochrome's API, implemented with a PostgreSQL backend and FS image storage.

 Most users will prefer the [Monochrome full stack](https://github.com/MonochromeCMS/Monochrome), which contains the API, the frontend and the backend.